 If the power on/off button on the Intelligent Flight Battery is disabled and the battery cannot be fully discharged, contact a professional battery disposal/recycling agency for further assistance.

-8.10 C2 Certification
+8.11 C3 Certification

-DJI Matrice 4T / DJI Matrice 4E is comply with C2 certification, there are some requirements and restrictions when using DJI Matrice 4T / DJI Matrice 4E in European Economic Area (EEA, i.e. EU plus Norway, Iceland and Liechtenstein).
-DJI Matrice 4T / DJI Matrice 4E and its similar products are distinguished by model name.
+DJI Matrice 400 (Model: Matrice 400) is comply with C3 certification, there are some requirements and restrictions when using DJI Matrice 400 in European Economic Area (EEA, i.e. EU plus Norway, Iceland and Liechtenstein).